 Sophomore: Metals I (required intro course for academy)

-Junior: *Technical Math (required core course for academy)
+Junior: *Technical Math (recommended core course for academy)

 Junior or Senior: Metals II (year long) (required intermediate & capstone course for academy)